Help: Buttercream Tips, Chocolate Types, Melting Chocolate

 - Meanwhile, in a medium size heavy saucepan, preferably non-stick, combine sugar and water.
 Heat over medium heat, stirring constantly with a rubber spatula or wooden spoon, until the sugar is completely dissolved.
 Stir gently to avoid splashing the mixture onto the sides of the pan.

 - When the syrup looks clear, clip a candy thermometer to the inside of the pan, increase the heat to medium high and bring to a boil, without stirring, until the syrup reaches a temperature of 238 degrees F, a soft-ball stage.
 While the syrup is cooking, wash away any sugar crystals that form on the sides of the pan by wiping upwards with a damp pastry brush so the sugar crystals don’t fall back into the syrup.
 Immediately remove pan from the heat and remove the candy thermometer.
-Tip: As soon as the syrup reaches 238 degrees F. immediately remove from the heat and pour the syrup into a glass measuring cup to stop the cooking.
+Optional: As soon as the syrup reaches 238 degrees F. immediately remove from the heat and pour the syrup into a glass measuring cup to stop the cooking.
 Be careful, the sugar is extremely hot and will burn your skin if you touch it.

 - Quickly, as soon at the sugar syrup is done cooking, stop the mixer, pour a small amount of syrup into the beaten egg yolks, immediately turn the mixer on to high speed and beat for 5 to 10 seconds still using the whisk attachment.
 Turn the mixer off again, pour a little larger amount of syrup in the eggs, and immediately turn the mixer on to high speed for 5 to 10 seconds.
 Continue with the remaining syrup.
 Tip: You want to work quickly as the sugar starts to harden and thicken pretty quickly.
 Don’t allow any syrup to pour onto the whisk as it will spin the syrup around the sides of the bowl.